Merging divisorial with colored fans: Examples

 \subsection{Horospherical varieties}

 We use the notation introduced in (\ref{subsec:horospherical}).
 Also, recall from loc.cit.\ that $\valC = \CX(G/H)^*_\Q$ for any horospherical embedding $G/H \subset X$.
 Hence, our polyhedral divisors $\pFan^X$ will be defined on the flag variety $G/P$.
+Note also that for horospherical varieties the exact sequence

+reduces to the canonical isomorphism $N\simeq \CX^*(G/H)$, that is, there is no need to choose a splitting.
 The following examples are taken from \cite{pasquier1}.